Patients treated using mobile health clinics

-Mental health support consultations have been carried out by specialist
+Mental health consultations carried out

 We are delivering a wide range of medical aid across the country, including: